Tullimonstrum: Arguments in favor of vertebrate affinities

-In 2016 two studies were released simultaneously showing that Tullimonstrum may have been a basal vertebrate, thus a member of the phylum Chordata.
+In 2016 two studies were released simultaneously suggesting that Tullimonstrum may have been a basal vertebrate, thus a member of the phylum Chordata.

+McCoy et al. (2016)

 McCoy et al. undertook a morphological study of several specimens; their analysis indicated that Tullimonstrum may be closely related to modern lampreys.
 This affinity was attributed based on pronounced cartilaginous vertebral structures known as arcualia, a dorsal fin and asymmetric caudal fin, keratinous teeth, a single nostril, and tectal cartilages like in lampreys.
 While McCoy et al. raised the possibility that Tullimonstrum belong to the ancestral group of lamprey, it also has many features not found in Cyclostomes (lampreys and hagfishes).

+Clements et al. (2016)

-A second study, by Clements et al. (2016), came to the conclusion that Tullimonstrum was a stem-vertebrate based on its eye anatomy.
-Close examination revealed that the animal had a camera-like eye, with preserved lenses and the presence of cylindrical and spheroid melanosomes arranged in distinct layers.
+Clements et al. (2016) examined the eye anatomy of Tullimonstrum, concluding that the camera-like eye, with preserved lenses and the presence of cylindrical and spheroid melanosomes arranged in distinct layers, was indicative of a stem-vertebrate affinity.
 These ocular pigments and their unique structure was interpreted to be a retinal pigmented epithelium (RPE), offering strong support that the bar organs were indeed eyes.
 The dark pigments in the eye were chemically tested and found to be fossilized melanin, as opposed to ommochromes or pterins (which are ocular pigments used by many invertebrate groups).
 While the authors admitted that the ocular pigments of many invertebrate groups have been poorly investigated, at the time of publication the presence of RPE and two distinct melanosome morphology is a uniquely vertebrate trait.

+McCoy et al. (2020); Wiemann et al. (2022)

 In 2020, McCoy, Wiemann and colleagues used Raman spectroscopy to identify the molecular bonds present in the organic material preserved with Tullimonstrum.
 Based on samples from multiple points in the body, they identified the organic material as representing the decay products of chordate tissues as opposed to the polysaccharide-based chitin (as is seen in arthropods), offering independent and rather unambiguous evidence for the interpretation that Tullimonstrum is a chordate or vertebrate.
 In 2022, Wiemann and colleagues replicated these spectral signals in collaboration with independent laboratories using Fourier-Transform Infrared spectroscopy.
 Comparable tissue signatures have been detected in preserved carbonaceous remains of a diversity of other animals.